smart-data-models/dataModel.KeyPerformanceIndicator/KeyPerformanceIndicator/doc/spec_IT.md

       x-ngsi:
         type: Property
     category:
       description: 'Indicator category.
 Allowed values: (quantitative, qualitative, leading, lagging, input, process, output, practical, directional, actionable, financial).
-Check Wikipedia for a description of each category listed above. - Any other value meaningful to the application and not covered by the above list.'
+Check Wikipedia for a description of each category listed above. - Any other value meaningful to the application and not covered by the above list'
       items:
         enum:
           - actionable